TriMix Injections: A Well-Tested Solution For ED

 Table of Contents

 Men who have ED should start with a consultation with a healthcare provider.
 Their primary care provider is usually most men’s first choice.
 Other men may feel more comfortable seeing a specialist in ED treatment.
 Their reasoning may be a desire to learn about all available treatment options and consult with someone who has a depth of experience in treating men and their health issues.
-Invigor Medical is an online telehealth clinic focused on men’s health.
+Invigor Medical is a clinic focused on men’s health.
 It can evaluate men for treatment options such as Trimix injections and if it is an appropriate option, write them a prescription to buy Trimix injections online.
-Invigor Medical partners with a licensed, U.S. based pharmacy to ensure that pharmaceutical grade components are used to produce Trimix.
+Invigor Medical partners with a licensed, U.S.-based pharmacy to ensure that pharmaceutical-grade components are used to produce Trimix.

 The American Urological Association recommends that men with symptoms of ED should undergo a thorough medical, sexual, and psychosocial history, a physical exam, and a select panel of lab tests to begin the evaluation process.
 Several well-validated questionnaires are available to aid in this process.
 These questionnaires include questions on the following topics:

 - Was the onset gradual or more abrupt?

 - How often are you able to have erections?

 - Are your erections firm enough for sexual relations?

 - Are you able to penetrate and maintain an erection?